0xNathanW/gameboy/README.md

 # Gameboy
-A Gameboy emulator written in Rust.
+A Gameboy emulator written in Rust, with support for WebAssembly.

 Play in the browser -> [0xnathanw.github.io](https://0xnathanw.github.io/)

 <img src="assets/pokemon.gif" width="400"> <img src="assets/dr_mario.gif" width="400">

+## Repo Structure

+gameboy-core => library crate with gb system components.

+gameboy      => binary crate.

+gameboy-wasm => compiles to WebAssembly for use on the browser.

 ## Installation
 Note - Currently only tested on Windows.